ScilifelabDataCentre/OrderPortal/README.md

 -------------------------

 There is a very simple information page facility in the system.
-This is not nearly a general wiki, so it can be used only for basic needs.
+This is not by far a full-fledged wiki, so it can be used only for basic needs.
 All admins in the system can edit these pages via the web interface.

 Facility